 Police officers are not the only ones who fall under a “person performing duty.”
 According to this statute, this includes the following:

-The most common altercation that results in assaulting an officer charge is when someone is pulled over for drunk driving or reckless driving and does not “comply” with the officer’s commands.
+The most common altercation that results in assaulting an officer charge is when someone is pulled over for drunk driving or reckless driving and doesn’t “comply” with the officer’s commands.

 It gets tricky to defend this charge when there is bodily injury or emergency responder testimony.
 Regardless, the dash cam and body cam video is extremely important in preparing a solid strategy to fight this offense.
-That is why you need a skilled assault lawyer who understands the evidence and is not afraid to ask the hard questions.
+This is why you need a skilled assault lawyer who understands the evidence and isn’t afraid to ask the hard questions.

 Since this offense is highly complex, it is vital to hire an experienced criminal defense attorney as soon as possible.
 A skilled lawyer will not advise you to plead guilty on the get-go.
 Rather, they will help navigate the court process and prepare a foolproof defense to fight this charge.